 A few months after being diagnosed with Stargardt’s, I was also diagnosed with Behcets Disease, a rare form of vasculitis which has caused deafness to my right ear.

 It took me nearly a decade to go through the stages of grief.
 I was so angry, bitter, withdrawn and hopeless.
 Two diseases that have no cure and no proven treatment is a lot of accepting to do.
 And the possibility of any of my four children inheriting is what bothered me most.

 I felt cheated out of life.
 What purpose would a blind and deaf person have?
 What and how can I ever contribute to society?
 Why can’t I just die and be done with it?

 But lo and behold, in between those years of misery, I met my soulmate.
 And that changed everything.

 Being with the right person really changes everything, the person who understands, who opens doors that i have never considered, who in his own way has fueled the spark in me again.

 This is the most important part of my story because love saved me from myself.
 Not technology, not wealth but love: real unconditional love that moves you, that challenges you to be better.
 He made me want to be better.

-We are married (two years this May) and we live with four dogs and two birds.
+We are married and we live with four dogs and two birds.
 I am a jewelry designer – yes with a vision loss of 70%!
 With the help and the support of my husband and my parents, I have come to terms with my disabilities and channeled it all to creating unique art jewelry pieces.
 I have found a sweet spot in life that allows me to work on my own time, be with my family and earn money.